10 Simple And Proven Ways to Relieve Stress and Anxiety Naturally | Naturactin Health and Wellness

 - Sleep: Exercise can also improve your sleep quality, which can be negatively affected by stress and anxiety.

 - Confidence: When you exercise regularly, you may feel more competent and confident in your body, which in turn promotes mental wellbeing.

-- Try to find an exercise routine or activity you enjoy, such as walking, dancing, rock climbing or yoga.
+- Try to find an exercise routine or activity you enjoy, such as walking, dancing, rock climbing, or yoga.

-Activities — such as walking or jogging — that involve repetitive movements of large muscle groups can be particularly stress relieving.
+Activities — such as walking or jogging — that involve repetitive movements of large muscle groups can particularly be stress relieving.